 Each of these questions leads to an answer that directly influences your character's portrayal.
-Knowing these answers inside and out will help you define your character's relationships, the actions they take to achieve their goals, how they handle setbacks, and so much more.
+Knowing these answers will help you define your character's relationships, the actions they take to achieve their goals, how they handle setbacks, and more.

 Not convinced that knowing their personality types will make writing well-developed characters simpler?
 Take a look: